btorpey/btorpey.github.io/content/evenmostatic.md

 In [the earlier article](/blog/2016/04/07/mo-static/), I used a [benchmark suite](https://github.com/regehr/itc-benchmarks) developed by Toyota ITC, and written about by [John Regehr](http://blog.regehr.org/archives/1217), who is a professor of Computer Science at the University of Utah.
 The ITC suite consists of code that is specially written to exhibit certain errors that can be detected by static analysis, so that the code can be used to evaluate the performance of different tools.

-In this article, I am going to use the same test suite to compare PVS-Studio with cppcheck.
+In this article, I am going to use the same test suite to evaluate  PVS-Studio, and to compare it against cppcheck.
 I'll also talk about my experience using both tools to analyze two relatively large real-world codebases that I help maintain as part of my day job.

 ## TL;DR
 Using any static analysis tool is better than using none, and in general the more the merrier.
 Each tool has its own design philosophy, and corresponding strengths and weaknesses.